Current Volunteer Vacancies

 Volunteer Table Tennis Class Facilitator

-This role aims to support The Mulberry Centre by facilitating table tennis sessions for our clients on alternate Thursday afternoons from December.
-We are looking for someone who actively plays and/or coaches table tennis and can make the sessions fun and inclusive for all.
+This role aims to support The Mulberry Centre by facilitating table tennis sessions for our clients on alternate Thursday afternoons.
+We are looking for someone physically fit and enthusiastic who actively plays and/or coaches table tennis and can make the sessions fun and inclusive for all.

 You can read the role description here.